yiningnie/yiningnie.github.io/_pages/publications.md

 <b>Forthcoming</b>

 Nie, Yining.
 Accepted.
-Turkish causatives are recursive: A response to Key (2013). <i>Linguistic Inquiry</i>. (pending minor revisions)
+Turkish causatives are recursive: A response to Key (2013). <i>Linguistic Inquiry</i>. (minor revisions, email me for a copy)

 Lee, Soo-Hwan and Yining Nie.
 To appear.
 Korean case stacking and the nominal template. <i>Proceedings of PLC 45</i>. [[pdf](/files/Lee-Nie-2021-PLC.pdf)]